Dew-Research/DewLabStudio-NETFramework-Samples/README.md

 And copy x86 content (dlls) to Windows\SysWO64\ and x64 content to Windows\System32\

-When using .NET Core, these dlls are referenced in a different way.
+When using .NET Core, these dlls are referenced in a different way and copying is not needed.